Eat These 10 Foods to Support Albumin Levels

 Eat enough protein.
 Here are some healthy sources of protein to support albumin levels:

-Pick low-fat options like lean beef or turkey burgers.
+Pick low-fat foods rich in albumin like lean beef or turkey burgers.
 A typical burger has about 21 grams of protein.
 If burgers aren’t your thing, you might like this dish: Turkey Chili with Brown Rice.

 Baked, grilled, or pan-fried, a serving of chicken contains about 14 to 28 grams of protein.
 Skip fried chicken because it typically contains high amounts of sodium and phosphorus, which you should avoid with renal disease.

 Read the food label and check sodium levels.
 Some contain higher amounts than others.
 A serving contains up to 12 grams of protein.
 And it tastes great mixed with fruit.

 Devilled, scrambled, or used to make an omelet, eggs are a great protein source.
 One egg contains about 6 grams of protein.
 Try the Fried Egg Patties, Sweet Potatoes & Asparagus

 Fresh is best.
 But frozen fish is also a great option.
 You'll get about 15 to 20 grams of protein in a 3-ounce filet.
 Try salmon, mackerel, or trout.

 Some brands of Greek yogurt contain up to 22 grams of protein in a single serving.
 If you do eat Greek yogurt, have it in place of meat as your main course.